The rights stuff: what the Renters’ Rights Act means for tenants

 You know what’s not in dispute?
 The fact that tenant versus landlord disagreements can be tricky.

-That’s why the government wants to set up a new ombudsman to settle disputes quickly and cheaply.
+That’s why the government also plans to create a new ombudsman to settle disputes quickly and cheaply.
+All landlords will need to join the scheme once it’s set up.

 An Ombudsman is someone who investigates and settles complaints.
 So, if you’re frustrated with your landlord about something, it should be easier to get a fair solution without going to court.

-The Renters’ Rights Bill should also make it easier for local councils to spot bad landlords.
+The Renters’ Rights Act will also make it easier for local councils to spot bad landlords.
 It will give them new powers to investigate rogues, fine them, and ban them.

-So, when will these changes start to make a difference?
+So, when will the Renters’ Rights Act start to make a difference?

 Want ideas to make renting sweeter?
-Check out My Home Manager.
-You’ll find broadband, TV and energy deals that could cut your household bills.
-Or, if you’re interested in buying your own pad, check out our information for first time buyers.
+Check out My Home Manager for money-saving tips.
+Or, if you’re interested in buying your own pad, you can weigh up the pros and cons of buying versus renting and check out our info for first time buyers.